One of my many goals was to help simplify the mouthpiece madness out there.

 If you dig a classic straight ahead sound with power, punch and sizzle on top—you’ll love my category 2 “ROBUSTO” mouthpiece.

-For the Category 3 “THE BOSS” mouthpiece think:
+For the Category 3 “THE BLACK WIDOW” and “SUPER WIDOW” mouthpiece think:

 Michael Brecker (Brecker Bros) STRAPHANGIN’ 1980